isabella232/advertising-cloud.en/help/user-guide/execution/launch-checklist.md

 **Account Funding**

 Make sure your account has enough credit to run the entire placement.
 You can refill and
-check funding in the “My Account” section in the upper right hand corner or&nbsp;contact your Account Manager&nbsp;for a higher credit limit.
+check funding in the “My Account” section in the upper right hand corner or contact your Account Manager for a higher credit limit.
 **Campaign Status**

 Confirm that the Advertiser URL and Campaign Budget Cap are correct.
-**Placement Status&nbsp;**
+**Placement Status **

-Make sure the placement is set to live (green) in the Placement dashboard.&nbsp;Check your placement parameters (site list, budget, goal, flight dates, frequency etc) and verify that they are correct.
+Make sure the placement is set to live (green) in the Placement dashboard.
+Check your placement parameters (site list, budget, goal, flight dates, frequency etc) and verify that they are correct.
 **Ad Status**

 Click on the Ad button underneath the placement title and check that ads are attached, approved